bergano65/azure-docs.ru-ru/articles/automation/automation-create-account-template.md

             },
             "sampleGraphicalRunbookDescription": {
                 "type": "String",
-                "defaultValue": " An example runbook which gets all the ARM resources using the Run As Account (Service Principal)."
+                "defaultValue": " An example runbook that gets all the Resource Manager resources by using the Run As account (service principal)."
             },
             "sampleGraphicalRunbookContentUri": {
                 "type": "String",